inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 It would be illogical to kill wiout reason.
 		-- Spock, "Journey to Bab", stardate 3842.4
 This land is my land, and only my land,
-I've got a shotgun, and you ain't got one,
+I've got a shotgun, and  ain't got one,
-If you don't get off, I'll blow your head off,
+If  don't get off, I'll blow r head off,
 This land is private property.
 		-- Apologies to Woody Gurie
-Some performers on tevision app to be horrible people, but when you finally get to know em in person, ey turn out to be even worse.
+Some performers on tevision app to be horrible people, but when finally get to know em in person, ey turn out to be even worse.
 		-- Avery
 Arur's aws of ove:
-	(1) People to whom you  attracted invariably ink you remind em of someone se.
+	(1) People to whom   attracted invariably ink remind em of someone se.
-	(2) The love letter you finally got e courage to send will be dayed in e mail long enough for you to  a fool of yoursf in person.
+	(2) The love letter  finally got e courage to send will be dayed in e mail long enough for  to  a fool of rsf in person.
 Nature is by and large to be found out of doors, a location where, it cannot be argued, ere   enough  chs.
 		-- Fran ebowitz